 The uniqueness of projects, which limits the scope for the transfer of learning from one project context to another (Bresnen et al., 2004; Grabher, 2004).

-These challenges imply, firstly, that it is difficult to articulate a comprehensive learning experience emerging from the different belief systems, attitudes and assumptions of individual stakeholders in a project.
-Secondly, it is difficult to transmit these heterogeneous experiences into learning opportunities for other projects which are generally loosely related (see Bresnen et al., 2004).
-And finally, it remains challenging to disseminate knowledge arising from these critical learning experiences within and across temporary project teams.
-This point is extensively discussed by Tempest and Starkey (2004).
-They offer the realist view that increasing use of temporary (and flexible) project teams will tend to reduce prospects for effective organizational learning, owing predominantly to the fact that that their transient organisational structures and networks provide poor foundations for generating unambiguous knowledge.
+Taken together, hese challenges suggest that it will often be difficult to articulate a comprehensive learning experience based on the different belief systems, attitudes and assumptions of individual stakeholders in a project.
+For the present study, it was therefore anticipated that interviewees will often articulate a learning mix that is far more individual than organisational in character, unless asked very specifically to focus and reflect on its organisational aspects.

 4.0 The study